OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 It's possible to define a set of enabled attributes in each state.

 In order to do that, access the details page of a _State Machine_ and select a  state.
 In the _Enabled Attributes_ list, select the option _Add new_ and define the following properties:
-* __Name__: the unique name to the entry;
-* __Description__: the textual explanation of the purpose (can be used as development documentation);
-* __Path__: the path to the attribute to enable - corresponds to the attribute name (if the attribute is inside a collection, the path should be the collection name and the attribute's name joined using a dot).
+* __Which is the attribute to enable?__: the path to the attribute to enable - corresponds to the attribute name (if the attribute is inside a collection, the path should be the collection name and the attribute's name joined using a dot).

 _Note_: This is only possible if the property _Disable all attributes?_ is checked.